Operator Categories I. T*-categories

-Recall that a TW*-category is a T*-category in which each morphism set is a dual space.
-A W*-ternary ring was introduced in \cite{Zettl83} as a C*-ternary ring which is a dual space.
-For any objects $X,Y$ in a TW*-category, $(X,Y)$ is a W*-ternary ring.
-A $W^*$-ternary ring $X$, or its concrete analogue, a weakly closed ternary ring of operators (W*-TRO), can be viewed as a TW*-category with one object $X$ and the elements of $X$ themselves as morphisms, with morphism composition given by the ternary operation in $X$.
+Recall that a T*-category is a {\it TW*-category} if each morphism set is a dual Banach space, and that for objects $X,Y$ in a TW*-category, $(X,Y)$ is a W*-ternary ring.